-Now in it’s ninth year, SAVOR has played host to incredible chefs from across the United States and the world!
+Now in it’s tenth year, SAVOR has played host to incredible chefs from across the United States and the world!

 SAVOR 2009 started it all when three nationally acclaimed chefs (Thierry Rautureau, Martin Yan, and Scott Drewno) presented a five-course menu with wine pairings and cooking demonstrations.